 Chapters are required to submit financial reports on time so that AACN complies with government reporting requirements.
-It is the responsibility of all chapter officers and board members to regularly check their chapter's Good Standing grid on the Chapter Officers Home Page of the website to ensure the chapter is in full compliance at all times.
+It is the responsibility of all chapter officers and board members to regularly check their chapter's Good Standing grid located in the Chapter Portal on the Chapter Officers Home Page of the website to ensure the chapter is in full compliance at all times.